Angel Station: Background

 Angel Station features a six-note descending theme in most of the songs on the album, woven into the context of each song in a different way, an idea hatched by Pat King after having watched Close Encounters of the Third Kind.
 "Hollywood Town" and "You Are, I Am" share a common chord progression and basic arrangement.
 They occupied almost identical positions on either side of the LP.
-The album has the air of an emotional and musical crossword puzzle, or has affinities with the work of M. C. Escher, whose art is alluded to on the cover illustration.

 Of interest is the involvement of Fingerprintz's Jimme O'Neill whose influence can be heard in the edgy, angular instrumental "Platform End" (a song whose title was probably influenced by the fact that it originally closed the 1979 vinyl's A side, while it was also a play on the back cover of the previous album Watch), and ex-Slapp Happy/Henry Cow member Anthony Moore who produced the album and influenced its modern, sparse sound.

 This is Chris Thompson's last album with the Earth Band as he is forming his own band in the near future.
 I wish to thank him for a valuable creative and personal relationship, and wish him every success in the future. – Manfred Mann, 1979 In spite of this announcement, Thompson's own outfit Night turned out as unsuccessful, releasing two mostly overlooked albums in 1979 and 1980 respectively, so the singer stayed with the Earth Band instead, returning on the group's next album Chance (1980) already.

 The album was on the US Billboard 200 charts for thirteen weeks, peaking at No. 144 on 9 June 1979.
 The single "You Angel You" spent seven weeks on the US Billboard Hot 100 chart peaking at No. 58 on 14 July 1979.

 The album spent eight weeks and reached No. 4 on the German Media Control Albums Chart.

 Kanye West sampled the bridge from "You Are, I Am" for the track "So Appalled" from West's 2010 album, My Beautiful Dark Twisted Fantasy.
 Manfred Mann adapted this recording into his own track "One Hand in the Air" on his 2014 album Lone Arranger.

 Platform End also became the title of the official MMEB fanclub's magazine, nowadays it is the fanclub website's name.